Our Blog

 Client communication is an umbrella term that includes any type of interaction you have with your clients — past, present (existing), or future (prospective).

 Communication can take many shapes and forms.
 It can be formal or informal, written or spoken, and can happen over a variety of platforms or mediums.
+Your sales or discovery calls or any type of exchange that falls under the client onboarding process (like information sheets or intake forms) can be examples of client communication.

 All the emails, phone calls, or progress updates you share with existing clients are a fundamental part of how you strengthen your relationship with them.